-Intentionally stay away from social media forces you to use your time in the mornings, or during your commute to work, or while your morning coffee, in a different way.
+Intentionally staying away from social media forces you to use your time either in the mornings, or during your commute to work, or while your morning coffee, in a different way.

-One thing I’ve found when I’ve had to force myself off of social media for a while, was just how mindful I become of my device usage.
+One thing I’ve found when I’ve had to force myself off of social media for a while, was just how mindful I became of my device usage.

 It actually started to bother me.

-I caught myself several times reaching for my phone, scrolling over to an app that I deleted.
-I found myself compulsively typing in Twitter into my address bar before stopping myself.
+I caught myself several times, reaching for my phone, scrolling over to an app that I deleted.
+I found myself compulsively typing Twitter.com into my address bar before stopping myself.